vetletm/hacking-portal/openstack/README.md

 What we'd like to do, but can't due to time:
 - Implement an admin interface where we can create, delete, reboot any server belonging to any group.
+- Add new keypairs to a server.
+The challenge was that Openstack's API does not allow appending a new keypair to a server without rebuilding.
+Which would have resulted in us going far beyond our original scope.